Go to Family Tree DNA Web Site

-The RASEY Y-chromosome DNA Surname Project
+The RASEY Y-DNA Surname Project

 including Variations, such as, RAZEE, RACEY, RAZEY, RASAY, RAASAY, RAASEY, RACIE,

-RASSY, RAYSAY, RACEE, RACY, RASY, RAZY, RACE, RAZE, RAISEY, RAISY, RASIE, RAYSE, etc.
+RAYSAY, RACEE, RACY, RASY, RAZY, RAISEY, RAISY, RASIE, RAYSE, RESEIGH, etc.

 The purpose of this project is to utilize Y-chromosome DNA testing as a tool for genealogical research on surname RASEY and other phonetically similar surnames.
 At this early stage in the project, the most burning questions have to do with the relationships between the U.S. immigrants, that is, between the American progenitors and their origins in Europe.
 DNA testing is ideally suited to answering these questions.